-Decision theory and criteria for decision-making concerning output, pricing, capital budgeting, scale of operation, investment and inventory control.
-Attention is also given to concepts of profits, production and cost functions, competition and equilibrium for the firm and the industry.
+Decision theory and criteria for decision-making concerning output, pricing, capital budgeting, scale of operation, investment, and inventory control.
+Attention is also given to concepts of profits, production and cost functions, competition, and equilibrium for the firm and the industry.

-631. Economics of International Trade (5).
-Pr., EC 600, Graduate standing.
+Economics of International Trade (5).
+Pr., EC 600, Graduate stand-631. ing.